Sorry, you need to enable JavaScript to visit this website.

 Thesis / Dissertation

-MPhil students submit a dissertation of up to 12,000 words at the end of the Easter term.
+MPhil students submit a dissertation of up to 12,000 words at the end of the third term (Easter).
 Examiners may request an oral examination, but this is not normally required.

 Students are permitted to write their dissertation in the same general area as one of their essays.
 In such cases, the dissertation and essay have to address different questions, and the dissertation must give evidence of a substantial new research effort.